UNLV Volleyball Camps

 In Pullman, Farokh was part of a Cougar program that experienced seven seasons with 20-plus wins.
 He coached three All-Americans, including the Pac-10 Player of the Year.
 From 1989 through 2003, he helped lead Washington State to a 278-192 record.

-Most recently, Friedland served as a volunteer assistant coach at the University of Tennessee in Knoxville following a four-year run as the head coach at the Metro American Volleyball Club (MAVBC) in Washington, D.C.
+Prior to his move to Las Vegas, Friedland served as a volunteer assistant coach at the University of Tennessee in Knoxville following a four-year run as the head coach at the Metro American Volleyball Club (MAVBC) in Washington, D.C.

-Friedland's responsibilities at Tennessee were assisting Rob Patrick, a two-time National Coach of the Year and 16-year head coach at UT, with mentoring the setters and defensive specialists as well as off-the-court duties, such as opponent scouting, film breakdown and exchange, and helping coach and run camps.
+Friedland's responsibilities at Tennessee were assisting Rob Patrick, a two-time National Coach of the Year and longstanding head coach at UT, with mentoring the setters and defensive specialists as well as off-the-court duties, such as opponent scouting, film breakdown and exchange, and helping coach and run camps.

 Besides his time at Tennessee and Howard, Friedland assisted at George Washington University, American University and the University of Connecticut.
 He also served as the head men's and women's coach at Daniel Webster College from 2007-08.